jaimetur/PhotoMigrator/help/01-command-line-interface.md

                - A new Album will be created per subfolder found in 'Albums' subfolder.
                - If '-AlbFolder, --albums-folders <ALBUMS_FOLDER>' is also passed, it will create albums for those folders too.
-               - Use '--reuse-similar-existing-albums' to reuse safely normalized equivalent album names.
+               - Use '--reuse-similar-existing-albums' to reuse equivalent album families instead of only exact names.
+               - On supported cloud targets, that flag also consolidates redundant variants into the preferred clean keeper.
+               - Immich, Synology, and NextCloud remove the redundant albums afterwards.
+Google Photos keeps them because its public API cannot delete albums.
                Example: --client=immich --upload-all ./MyLibrary -reuseSimAlb ; --reuse-similar-existing-albums
                Reuse similar existing destination album names during cloud Upload Albums / Upload All and Automatic Migration.
 Disabled by default: only exact album-name matches are reused.
+               Equivalent examples: 'Album', 'Album_1', 'Album (2)', 'New_Album', 'New Album', 'New_Album 1'.
+               Supported cloud targets also merge redundant variants into the preferred clean keeper.
+               Immich, Synology, and NextCloud remove them afterwards.
+Google Photos keeps them because its public API cannot delete albums.
                Example: --client=immich --upload-albums ./Albums --reuse-similar-existing-albums -dAll        ; --download-all <OUTPUT_FOLDER>
                Download all albums and all non-album assets into <OUTPUT_FOLDER>.